My Weekend in #VisitPhilly

 This weekend I headed to Philadelphia for the very first time.
-I have had a layover there before and stopped there via train from Baltimore to New York… but never actually been in the city.
+I have had a layover there before and stopped there via train, but never actually made it in the city.

-I came in town to attend the Nomadness Tribe's annual BBQ.
-The BBQ used to be in the Atlanta area, but this year we voted and Philly won.
-I actually voted for Chicago but I wasn't mad that Philly.
-That gave me a chance to explore a new city.
+I was in town to attend the Nomadness Tribe’s annual BBQ.
+This yearly BBQ used to be in the Atlanta area, but this year Philly won the vote.
+I actually voted for Chicago, but this gave me a chance to explore a new city.

-I headed to Jim's and OMG!!!
-They were RIGHT!
-Definitely the best cheesesteak I have ever had.
-I got it with Cheese Wiz (which apparently is the Philly way) and also with provolone.
-It was absolutely cheese overload so next time I will get cheese wiz only.
+I headed to Jim’s and everyone was RIGHT!
+Philly, you didn’t steer me wrong.
+This was definitely the best cheesesteak I have ever had.
+I got it with Cheese Wiz (which apparently is the Philly way) and also with provolone which was the recommendation of one of the members of the staff.
+It was absolutely cheese overload so next time I will get cheese wiz only, but nevertheless, it was amazing and I am still dreaming about returning.

 Water Ice is another Philly staple.
-I've had Rita's several times as I get them from the grocery store.. but real ones are 100 times better.
-We checked out John's Water Ice and I got lemon and cherry (I forgot to get a pic of the actual water ice lol)
+I’ve had Rita’s several times as I get them from the grocery store and the local shops, but real ones are 100 times better.
+We checked out John’s Water Ice and I got lemon and cherry.
+On a hot Pennsylvania day, it was a perfect treat to cool us down from the miles of walking we were doing.
+The flavors were vibrant and didn’t taste like artificial syrup like some of the other ones.

-Gotta find a great brunch spot.
+You have to find an awesome brunch spot on vacation, or just every Saturday or Sunday lol.
 We were told about Redding Terminal as soon as we arrived to the city and it happened to be across the street from our hotel.
-It was a huge market with several vendors.
-You could buy meat and veggies there, but also cooked food.
-We had brunch at The Oyster Bar.
+It was a huge market with several food vendors which reminds me of Chelsea Market in New York.
+You could buy fresh meat and veggies there, but also cooked food.
+We had brunch at The Oyster Bar which had a cool counter and some tables near an entrance.
 We got a Banana Pudding Waffle and Shrimp & Grits Eggs Benedict.
 Both were AMAZING.
+Who would’ve thought the best Banana Pudding waffles may be from Philly?

 One thing I didn’t know about Philadelphia was how much African-American history they had.
 Growing up in VA, you generally learn about VA history and maybe some things in NY and D.C. and the south as a whole.
 I never really knew too much about Philadelphia history and I was pleased to learn some new historical facts.